phillipsj/Cake.AzureStorage/README.md

 	});
 ```

 The Prefix used for deleting blobs is exactly like it sounds, a prefix of the file you want to delete.
-So if you have files named like ABC-ImportantFile-1.0.0.1.exe, ABC-ImportantFile-1.0.0.2.exe, ABC-ImportantFile-1.0.0.3.exe, etc. You can delete these by specifying "ABC-ImportantFile-" as your blob name and it will get all files staring with that string.
+So if you have files named ABC-ImportantFile-1.0.0.1.exe, ABC-ImportantFile-1.0.0.2.exe, ABC-ImportantFile-1.0.0.3.exe, etc. You can delete these by specifying "ABC-ImportantFile-" as your blob name and it will get all files starting with that string.

-Thats it.
+That's it.

 Hope you enjoy using.